My Account / Order Status

 WHEN TO PLANT

 The best time to plant in your area depends on the climate and rainfall patterns as well as the species you are planting.
 In cool climates, plant annuals, perennials or mixtures of annuals and perennials in spring, early summer or late fall.
 Fall plantings should be late enough so that seeds do not germinate until spring.
 Perennials can also be sown in early fall provided that there are at least 10-12 weeks of growing time before the plants go dormant for the winter.
 Late fall plantings are advantageous when supplemental irrigation cannot be provided and adequate rainfall is anticipated in the spring.
 In mild climates, plant during the cooler months of the year, fall through spring, for best results.
-Fall plantings done prior to periods of rainfall will insure an early display of flowers the following spring.
+Fall plantings done prior to periods of rainfall will ensure an early display of flowers the following spring.

 Broadcast seeds evenly by hand or with a grass seed spreader.
 Mixing seed with sand (use clean builders sand, not play sand) or vermiculite facilitates even distribution.
 Rake seeds lightly into soil, about 1/8" deep.